 You can only apply for the year two and year three grants at the same time as you apply for the year one grant.
-At the end of each year your project will be assessed to determine that agreed outcomes or targets were achieved.
-Funding for years two and three will be released on satisfactory submission of the September report, where targets have been met.
+At the end of each year your project will be assessed to determine that agreed outcomes and targets were achieved.
+Funding for years two and three will be released on satisfactory submission of the end of year report, where targets have been met.
+Please note: funding for years two and three are not guaranteed and is up to the discretion of the funder.